Rick Trainor: Career

+After Elizabeth Kiss announced in September 2024 that she would step down as Warden of Rhodes House at the end of the year, it was confirmed in November 2024 that Trainor would assume the role of Interim Warden beginning in January 2025.
+As Interim Warden, he was appointed to serve the Rhodes Trust as the Board conducted its search to identify and appoint the next Warden.

+Trainor was also governor of the Royal Academy of Music (2013–2022) and the London Museum (2014-2021) and has chaired the Museum's Academic Panel between its foundation in 2016 and 2025.
+Since 2022 he has been a non-executive director of the Oxford Health NHS Foundation Trust.
+Since 2016 he has been a member of the Council of Reference of the Westminster Abbey Institute.

 Restructuring at King's College London, 2010 and 2014

 During his tenure at King's College London, the institution announced a restructure of its funding.
 The plans had a negative reception in the press and in the educational field.

 The University and College Union (UCU) and the British Medical Association (BMA) voiced their concerns about the restructuring at King's College London.
 The situation at King's attracted national press coverage.

 Trainor responded by highlighting the pressures facing UK Universities and giving an interview to The Times about the challenges of funding cuts and his belief that further higher education funding cuts would risk serious damage to the sector.

 Further, the institution's decision to close the Division of Engineering in 2009, was criticised for risking charges of "reckless academic vandalism".
-However, King’s has developed a research and teaching programme in Biomedical Engineering, assisted by a grant (under the programme of Centres of Excellence in Medical Engineering) from the Wellcome Trust and the Engineering and Physical Sciences Research Council (EPSRC).
+However, King's developed a research and teaching programme in Biomedical Engineering, assisted by a grant (under the programme of Centres of Excellence in Medical Engineering) from the Wellcome Trust and the Engineering and Physical Sciences Research Council (EPSRC).

 The university's choice of cuts was the subject of a House of Commons Early Day Motion in March 2010: "That this House notes the proposal by the Executive of King's College London as part of its budget review process to abolish the Chair of Palaeography, the only one of its kind in the United Kingdom; further notes the fundamental importance of palaeography to a broad and interdisciplinary scholarly community; considers that without the development of palaeographic skills, millions of documents would be rendered inaccessible, thus depriving the nation of its full historical legacy; and therefore urges King's College London to consider very carefully any proposals in respect to this prestigious and important Chair."

 In January 2012, King's announced the appointment of Dr Julia Crick as Professor of Palaeography and Manuscript Studies in the School of Arts & Humanities.

 Another proposal for restructuring was announced in May 2014.
 There was an adverse response in the media to the proposed changes.

 The University and College Union have provided a regularly-updated list of media coverage.
 King's College London has also provided a list of rebuttal press statements.